How to create a Trigger

 Step 2: Create a New Trigger Data Object

-There are two different ways to create a Trigger, one is by directly clicking the Trigger button on the Data object screen, the other one is selecting ACTIONS button on the table that we want to add the trigger.
-This last way will be further explain the How to use Data Object Actionsdocumentation.
+There are two ways to create a Trigger: (1) click the Trigger button directly on the Data Object screen, or (2) select the ACTIONS button on the table where you want to add the trigger.
+The second method is explained further in the How to use Data Object Actions documentation.

 Step 3: Fill Out the "Add Trigger" Form

-After clicking the button, you'll see the following screen.
-Fill out the form to create your trigger.
-Choose the table that you want the trigger to work with, enter a trigger name, and select a Trigger type.
+After clicking the button, you will see the following screen.
+Fill out the form to create your trigger: choose the table that the trigger will work with, enter a trigger name, and select a trigger type.

 TypePurpose